 - MAP Growth is an interim assessment.
 This test is typically administered two to three times during the school year.
 It is designed to measure academic growth over time.
 The results of these tests are to inform instruction and help teachers make curricular adjustments to best meet student learning needs.

-Educators use data from MAP Growth and MAP Skills to develop actionable teaching plans at the classroom and student level that close gaps in student learning.
+Educators use data from MAP Growth to develop actionable teaching plans at the classroom and student level that close gaps in student learning.
 When educators understand what a student knows and doesn’t know, valuable instructional time is optimized for learning.

-Armed with a clear understanding of assessments, and how MAP Growth and MAP Skills lend a hand in the classroom, teachers can use open house nights to set the table for a great school year!
+Armed with a clear understanding of assessments, and how MAP Growth lend a hand in the classroom, teachers can use open house nights to set the table for a great school year!